-With your energy levels severely reduced, we want to be decreasing the cognitive load without wasting energy on trying to recall what to do next.
+With your energy levels severely reduced, we want to decrease the cognitive load without wasting energy trying to recall what to do next.
 The way to do this is to keep a list of the top 3 things you want to accomplish above all else in the notes section of your phone.

-This helps you stay focused when energy and tolerance levels are at a minimum.
+This helps you stay focused when energy and tolerance levels are minimal.

 With little energy to give, you need a tool or system that can help quickly remind you of where you are going and what you need to do next.
 This is important because the act of ticking off key things from your list (no matter how small) helps you to feel empowered.

 When we are out of gas and running on empty, it’s no surprise our motivation is at an all-time low.
 It’s hard to be enthusiastic and full of life when you aren’t filling the tank with the right fuel.

 Part of that means giving yourself permission to take the day off, to leave the emails, and watch your favorite TV program while eating your favorite snack.
 This is absolutely acceptable.